 Oliver Wendell Holmes: A Life in War, Law, and Ideas (Paperback)

 As a pioneering legal scholar, Holmes revolutionized the understanding of common law.
-As an enthusiastic friend and indefatigable correspondent, he wrote thousands of personal letters brimming with an abiding joy in fighting the good fight.
+As an enthusiastic friend, he wrote thousands of letters brimming with an abiding joy in fighting the good fight.
 Drawing on many previously unpublished letters and records, Stephen Budiansky offers the fullest portrait yet of this pivotal American figure.

 About the Author

 Stephen Budiansky is a historian, author, and journalist whose writing has appeared in the Atlantic, the New York Times, the Wall Street Journal, and the Washington Post.
 A recipient of the Guggenheim Fellowship, he resides in Loudoun County, Virginia.

 Lively and engaging.… [A]t a time when progressives and conservatives alike are so sure of their own premises that America is more polarized than at any time since the Civil War, the ‘skeptical humility,’ as Budiansky puts it, that Holmes took from the war seems more elusive, and more urgently needed, than ever.